 The twentieth century tested London severely.
 During the Second World War, the city endured heavy bombing in the Blitz, yet it rebuilt afterward.
 Post-war immigration from the Caribbean, South Asia, Africa, and many other regions turned London into one of the most multicultural cities on Earth.
 The 1960s brought a burst of youth culture, fashion, and music that became known as "Swinging London."
 In later decades the City of London strengthened its position as a global financial centre, while new landmarks appeared alongside the old ones.

-Today London has a population of around nine million in the main city area (and over fourteen million across the wider region).
+Today London has a population of around nine million in the main city area, and over fourteen million across the wider region.
 It remains extraordinarily diverse, with residents speaking hundreds of languages.
 The city blends its ancient history including Roman walls, medieval towers, Wren churches with modern skyscrapers, world-class museums, theatres, and a dynamic international atmosphere.
 From its origins as a Roman trading post to its current role as a global metropolis, London's story is one of surviving disasters, adapting to change, and continually reinventing itself while preserving a deep sense of the past.

 Tower of London Historic fortress housing the Crown Jewels, with tales of ravens, beheadings, and royal intrigue.
-Interactive Beefeater tours make it engaging for all ages.

 Buckingham Palace The King's official residence — catch the Changing of the Guard ceremony (check schedule) and admire the grand facade.
 Nearby parks add space for kids to run.